-Something that could damage a person's health or cause an accident that would physically hurt them
+A hazard is something something that could damage a person's health or cause an accident that would physically hurt them.

 2. What a personal safety risk is?

 A personal safety risk is how likely it is that someone's health will be damaged, or they will be hurt by a hazard.